 In town stop by the visitor center for a Fruit Loop map, then leave it to the kids to navigate to any of the 30 farms!
 Any given weekend offers another apple or pear festival, and later in the fall you’ll find plenty of pumpkins to pick and corn mazes to navigate.
 You could easily spend two full days enjoying every single farm, but for this visit, pick your favorites so you can spend a day in town.

 Back in Hood River, stop by G. Willikers Toy Shoppe for an excellent selection of games, books, noise-makers and rabble-rousers.
+They even have disposable masks for the little ones.
 Then spend an afternoon at the Waterfront Park, watching the kite-boarders play in the world-famous Columbia Gorge wind.
 A recently updated playground is a welcoming addition to the town for all ages.
 Toddlers will love the gentle hill slides, and older kids can challenge themselves to scale the climbing wall– it’s tough!
 Across the street you’ll find Solstice Wood Fired Cafe or Pfriem Brewery, two delicious and completely family-friendly restaurants.

 Cascade Alpacas and Foothills Yarn & Fiber